MaxUhl98/ComputerVisionDemonstration/new_readme_WiP.md

 Explanation:<br>

-The Dataset Images were generated via a common eye disease diagnosing technique called Optical Coherence Tomographie ( OTC) and labeled.
+The Dataset Images were generated via a common eye disease diagnosing technique called Optical Coherence Tomographie ( OTC).
 The main advantage of this technique is that it is non invasive and thereby does not cause any discomfort in the patient.
-The goal of this example is to use the training data to train a model that generalizes well on the unseen test data we will use to measure the models performance.
+The goal of this example is to use the training data to train a model that generalizes well on the unseen test data.

 Example OTC Scan: <br>
 ![Error](classification/data/Eye_Disease_Detection/validation/validation/NORMAL/NORMAL-12494-33.jpeg)